 Show All Answers

-It is important to note that your July 2018 and October 2018 tax bills are estimates based upon your property's 2017 assessed value and the 2017 tax rate.
-Your total 2018 tax bill will be determined in November using the new assessed value and the new property tax rate.
+The new tax rate and new assessment values will first be seen on the quarterly bills due in January and March of 2020.
+It is important to note that your July 2019 and October 2019 tax bills are estimates based upon your property's 2018 assessed value and the 2018 tax rate.
+Your final 2019 tax bill will be determined in November using the new assessed value and the new property tax rate.
 The final quarterly tax bills due in January and March will reflect the total amount of your tax bill less the July and October estimated bills.
-The January and March tax bills will reflect the full amount of any increase or decrease in taxes over the last year.
+The January and March tax bills will reflect the full amount of any increase or decrease in taxes for the tax year.
+The tax year runs from April 1st through March 31st.

-Staff members of the Assessor's office will review, analyze, and adjust current data to arrive at market value assessments for all properties.
+The Director of Real Estate Assessments oversees the entire process.
+Staff members of the Assessing office will review, analyze, and adjust current data to arrive at market value assessments for all properties.
+The Board of Assessors is apprised of the status of the reassessment process.

 The code refers to guards not railings.
 The language of the code is: Guards shall be located along open-sided walking surfaces, including stairs, ramps and landings, that are located more than 30 inches measured vertically to the floor or grade below at any point within 36 inches horizontally to the edge of the open side.
 Insect screening shall not be considered a guard.